marionettejs/backbone.marionette/docs/common.md

 myObj.triggerMethod('foo', 'qux'); // console.log "qux"
 ```

+More information on `triggerMethod` can be found in the [Marionette events documentation](./events.md#triggermethod).

 ### `bindEvents`

 This method is used to bind any object that works with the [`Backbone.Events` API](#events-api).